Pre-paid Funerals

 You can pay in full or in instalments — whatever suits your situation.
 Some couples take out a plan together that can be used by whichever of them passes first.

-What’s Not Placed in the Fund
+What’s Not Placed in the Bond

 What the Contract Should Make Clear